MuzhdaN/PP3/README.md

   ### Supported Screens and Browsers
-    - This site is not responsive to mobile devices.
+    - This site is not fully responsive in the mobile devices.
     - You can run this site in a PC.